emer/axon/examples/pvlv/README.md

 # PVLV: Primary Value, Learned Value

+# TODO:

+* Overall: need an error-driven learning dynamic in primary credit assignment condition!

+* add No -> Go direct inhib

+* vspatch needs better learning (still, again!)

+* add dopamine-kir disinhib for more activity dynamics?

+* key problem: it doesn't learn at all based on activity at time of reward: add that! with flag.  this is essential for rescuing extinguished gating and in general for establishing gating etc.

+* key test case: acq, ext, acq -- do that with tweak to optimize params

+* why is nCycles == 300 not getting good DA?  where does it go?

+* BLA acq is very fast -- can we slow that down?
+I guess part of that is baseline novelty

+* Kir = 10 not working? but now working? what is the deal?

+* MtxGo is over-active -- partial random looked good -- maybe go back to that.

+* better at keeping No active -- add more scale there to balance better.

+# Overview

 This simulation explores the PVLV (Primary Value, Learned Value) learning algorithm, which considers the role of different brain areas in controlling dopamine cell firing during learning about reward and punishment in classical conditioning tasks [Mollick et al, 2020](#references).
 It represents a more flexible and biologically-detailed approach to the computations explored in the `rl_cond` model.

 There are many brain areas involved in the phasic firing of dopamine cells in the VTA (ventral tegmental area) and SNc (substantia nigra, pars reticulata).
 The PVLV model integrates contributions from the most important of these areas within a coherent overall computational framework including: 1) multiple sub-regions of the amygdala, an area long implicated in affective processing of both positive and negative emotion; 2) multiple pathways within the ventral striatum (VS, which includes the nucleus accumbens, NAc), also important in many aspects of emotional expression; and, 3) the lateral habenula (LHb) pathway, recently identified as the substrate responsible for the inhibitory pausing (dipping) of dopamine neuron activity [Matsumoto & Hikosaka, 2007; Matsumoto & Hikosaka, 2009](#references).